 The following reference documents set out the overall policy and procedural framework for educational support in the European schools:

 Each European school has adopted its own guidelines on this basis.
-The link to the European School of Laeken’s guidelines is indicated on the school’s web site (see below for the link).
+The link to the European School of Laeken’s guidelines is indicated on the school’s website.

 At the General Assembly of 2016, the parents set up a working group for educational support under the Parents association.
 The Group was reorganised early 2019 after a few months of inactivity.
 Its objective is twofold: (1) provide support and information to the parents of pupils (potentially) concerned and (2) collaborate with the school on these issues so that the school becomes more inclusive.